A history of '70s film classics reveals the essential debates of mid-twentieth-century American society—the perfect gift for film buffs and scholars.

 Examining forty films thematically, Lev explores the conflicting visions presented in films with the following kinds of subject matter:

-As accessible to ordinary moviegoers as to film scholars, Lev's book is an essential companion to these familiar, well-loved movies.
+As accessible to ordinary moviegoers as to film scholars, Lev's book is an essential companion to these iconic movie classics.

 COMMUNITY REVIEWS